dulnan/nuxt-graphql-middleware/README.md

 Map of mutation name => filePath.

 ### outputPath: string
 If set, the module will write the compiled queries and mutations in this folder.

+### plugin.enabled: boolean
+Enable the helper plugin.

-### clientPlugin.cacheInBrowser: boolean
+### plugin.cacheInBrowser: boolean
-Cache requests in the client plugin.
+Cache requests in the plugin (on client side / browser).

 This enables a simple cache (using a Map) in the browser, which will cache up to 30 queries.
 This is useful to provide near instant rendering when going back